KennethLangedal/DPA25_CUP/exercise_sheet_2_5/README.md

   4,     2.1148,     3.2192,     1.0155
   6,     1.5137,     4.4975,     1.4187
 ```
 Where **P** is the number of threads used, **T** is the time spent in seconds, **S_rel** is the relative speedup, and **GFLOPS** is the number of giga floating-point operations per second, based on the $\mathcal{O}(n^3)$ algorithm.
 The program will output a warning if it detects a likely error in your computation.
-Please let us know if you find any bugs with this validator, as you get the warning even if you know your results are correct.
+Please let us know if you find any bugs with this validator, as in you get the warning even if you know your results are correct.
 The value of **n** is set as a constant in the main.c file, feel free to change this value during testing, as well as the **NUM_RUNS** constant.
 For the final testing, we will increase these values to ensure a fair evaluation.

 ## The Distributed and Parallel Algorithms Cup